pascalandy/docker-stack-this/README.md

 - **docker Swarm mode
 - docker stacks

-Let’s see if I can give the example.
-To **start**, just navigate the directories!
+### Start here
+This is a monorepo or small projects per directory if you prefer.
+Just navigate the directories!
+I’m actively updating `traefik-manager-noacme`.

 ### Progress